Piketty or Marx? Capital in the Twenty-first century: a fundamental criticism Part 5 (last)

 “The industrial cycle is of such a nature that the same circuit must periodically reproduce itself, once the first impulse has been given.
 During a period of slack, production sinks below the level, which it had attained in the preceding cycle and for which the technical basis has now been laid.
 During prosperity — the middle period — it continues to develop on this basis.
 In the period of over-production and swindle, it strains the productive forces to the utmost, until it exceeds the capitalistic limits of the production process.”

 As capitalism approaches more closely to the end of its rope, the squeeze tends to get tighter.
 But still there are ups and downs which go on for years or decades.
 The profit squeeze is strongly felt when the markets are saturated and competitive price-cutting pressures are strongest.
-At such times the capitalists feel the need to go to extremes to regain their previous profit levels, or just to make any profit at all.
-Often, it's a matter of coming up with the wherewithal to pay their debts, or to meet margin calls.
+At such times, the capitalists feel the need to go to extremes to regain their previous profit levels, or just to make any profit at all.
+Often, it's a matter of coming up with the wherewithal to pay their debts.
 Marx pointed out,

 Tax the rich!

 “Here, the important point to keep in mind is that the capital tax I am proposing is a progressive annual tax on global wealth.
 The largest fortunes are to be taxed more heavily, and all types of assets are to be included: real estate, financial assets, and business assets— no exceptions.
-This is one clear difference between my proposed capital tax and the taxes on capital that currently exist in one country or another, even though important aspects of those existing taxes should be retained. … According to the theoretical model, if the return on capital is around 5 percent a year, the equilibrium concentration of capital will not decrease significantly unless the growth rate exceeds 1.5– 2 percent or taxes on capital reduce the net return to below 3– 3.5 percent, or both.” (p.
-461)
+This is one clear difference between my proposed capital tax and the taxes on capital that currently exist in one country or another, even though important aspects of those existing taxes should be retained.”

 Piketty continues (p.
 660):